adbruijn/offensive-text-classification/README.md

 GloVe word vectors are used as input feature for the models.
 The features for the model BERT are extracted with the function convert_examples_to_features.

 ## Data
-There are 3 datasets in the folder data/: training, validation and test set.
+There are 3 datasets in the folder data: training, validation and test set.
 Each of datasets have the columns: text and label.

 ## Usage
 Run from the command line